pdimov/hash2/README.md

 ## Supported compilers

-The requires C++11.
+The library requires C++11.
 The following compilers:

 * g++ 4.8 or later
 * clang++ 3.9 or later